Least Squares Estimation of a Quasiconvex Regression Function: Asymptotic properties of the LSE

-\item The bound $(\Gamma)$ on functions in $\mathcal{H}_{d,\Gamma}$ can be thought of as a tuning parameter.
-However, in real-world applications such a bound is often known; e.g., in the context of Example~\ref{ex:plywood}, there are natural upper-bounds on the maximum possible production value of a factory. \item A natural question is what should one do when there is no known estimate of the bound $\Gamma$.
+The theoretical results in this section are given in the context of bounded regression functions.
+The bound $(\Gamma)$ on functions in $\mathcal{H}_{d,\Gamma}$ can be thought of as a tuning parameter.
+However, in real-world applications such a bound is often known; e.g., in the context of the Japanese plywood production data presented in Section \ref{sec:real_data}, there are natural upper-bounds on the maximum possible production value of a factory.
+We would also like to point out that the characterizing results in Section \ref{sec:qmest} can be easily modified to apply to the bounded LSE setting of this section, by simply adding an additional linear constraint $\|\boldsymbol z\|_\infty \le \Gamma$ in the MIQO \ref{lpdual}.

+Although the bound ($\Gamma$) on the regression function is known beforehand in many real examples, a natural question is what should one do when there is no known estimate of the bound $\Gamma$.
 In that case, we suggest minimizing the square error loss over $\mathcal{H}_{d,\infty}$.
 At first glance it might seem that in this scenario, the bound in~\eqref{eq:Main_result} leads to a trivial upper bound, but that is not the case.
 In Lemma~\ref{simplequasi} of the supplementary, we show that Thus in case there is no known bound on $\Gamma$, we {can} find the LSE over $\mathcal{H}_{d,\infty}$ by fixing $\Gamma=\max_{i\in [n]} |Y_i|$.
 Moreover, if there exist finite $q\ge 2$ and $\K_q < \infty$ such that $\E(|\varepsilon|^q)\le \K_q^q$, then it is easy to see that $\Gamma\le C_{K_q} n^{1/q} + \|\varphi\|_{\infty}$ with high probability (w.h.p).
-Thus we have
+Thus, we have

 Hence, Theorem~\ref{mainthm} implies that